Example from a protocol YAML

 - Stop and review manually

-Flexible mode is the default for after_discover and after_solve because output from these phases can be refined in later iterations.
+This is suitable for discover and implement phases where output can be refined in later iterations.

 WARNING